top of page

 The Journey Begins

-turnoff to Seven Magic Mountains.
-The road parallels Highway 15 and is an easy on and off.
+This driving route from Las Vegas to Palm Springs will take you south on Hwy 15 for about fifty miles.
+About 25 miles into your trip, watch for a turnoff to Seven Magic Mountains.
+The road parallels Highway 15 and is easy on and off.

 Be sure to take your camera with you.
-If it is hot, grab your water bottle for once you are there, you become mesmerized by the grandeur of the art.
+If it is hot, grab your water bottle; once you are there, you become mesmerized by the grandeur of the art and can easily become dehydrated in the desert.

-Return to your car, get back on Hwy 15.
-Soon, your directions will tell you to turn off on a country road: next stop, Kelso.
+Return to your car, and get back to Hwy 15.
+Soon, your directions will tell you to turn off on a country road.
 The landscape in this valley frequently changes, for it has diverse plants and rock formations.
-You will see hundreds of Joshua trees in one area, and low bushes in another area bloom profusely in the spring.
+Hundreds of Joshua trees in one area and low bushes in another bloom profusely in the spring.

 Kelso Depot Visitors Center